ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 You cannot modify the configuration of a PostgreSQL instance.

 However, you can enable extensions for your databases.
-To do this, go to the `Databases` tab, and click on the table icon for your database in the “**Extensions” column**
+To do this, go to the `Databases` tab, and click on the table icon for your database in the **Extensions** column.

 ![private-sql](images/private-sql-config03.png){.thumbnail}

 ### Change the MySQL, PostgreSQL or MariaDB version of the database server

-To find out the version of MySQL, PostgreSQL or MariaDB of your database server, you must go to the "**General information"** tab after choosing your database server.
+To find out the version of MySQL, PostgreSQL or MariaDB of your database server, you must go to the **General information** tab after choosing your database server.

-The current version appears in the **Version row**.
+The current version appears in the **Version** row.

 To edit this version, click `Update version`{.action}.